BUSINESSNEXT Wins Comparably 2024 Best Perks & Benefits Award

-(MENAFN- GlobeNewsWire - Nasdaq) The only Indian-origin company among the top 150 global firms to receive the award

-NEW DELHI, India, Sept.
-24, 2024 (GLOBE NEWSWIRE) -- BUSINESSNEXT (parent company of CRMNEXT), a universe of composable enterprise solutions for banks and financial services, is thrilled to announce that it has won the“2024 Best Perks & Benefits Award” from Comparably.
+BUSINESSNEXT (parent company of CRMNEXT), a universe of composable enterprise solutions for banks and financial services, is thrilled to announce that it has won the“2024 Best Perks & Benefits Award” from Comparably, a workplace culture, and corporate brand reputation platform.

 With this, BUSINESSNEXT becomes the only Indian-origin company that has secured a spot among the top 150 global firms celebrated for employee satisfaction.